-We took a 5 km by 5 km grid cell located not too far (less than 25 km) from a given array.
-We then took all the one-minute-long time windows when tremor was detected and the source of the tremor was located inside this cell.
+For each array, and every 5 km by 5 km grid cell located within 25 km, we analyze the 1-minute long time windows corresponding to all the tremor epicenters located within the grid cell.
 For each one-minute-long time window, we downloaded the seismic data for each seismic station of the array.
 Then, for each seismic station and each channel, we detrended the data, tapered the first and last 5 seconds of the data with a Hann window, removed the instrument response, bandpass filtered between 2 and 8 Hz, and resampled the data to 20 Hz.
 All these preprocessing operations were done with the Python package obspy.
-For each seismic station and each one-minute-long time window, we cross correlated the vertical component with the East-West horizontal component and the North-South horizontal component.
+For each seismic station and each one-minute-long time window, we cross correlated the vertical component with the East-West horizontal component and with the North-South horizontal component.
 Then, we stacked the cross correlation functions over all the seismic stations of the array.
 We experimented with a linear stack, a nth-root stack, and a phase-weighted stack (Schimmel & Paulssen, 1997).
-Figure 2 shows an example of the cross correlation functions as a function of time for the Big Skidder array for the 82 one-minute long time windows when tremor was detected in a 5 km by 5 km grid cell centered on the array.
+Figure 2 shows an example of the cross correlation functions for the Big Skidder array for the 82 one-minute long time windows when tremor was detected in a 5 km by 5 km grid cell centered on the array.
 We can see that for about half of the tremor windows, there is a peak in the cross correlation at about 4.7 s.
 As the energy of the P-waves is expected to be higher on the vertical component, and the energy of the S-waves to be higher on the horizontal components, we assume that this peak corresponds to the time lag between the arrival of a direct P-wave and a direct S-wave.
 We then stacked the cross correlation functions over all the one-minute-long time windows.
-Again, we experimented with a linear stack, a power stack, and a phase-weighted stack.
+Again, we experimented with a linear stack, a nth-root stack, and a phase-weighted stack.
 We assume that the time of the maximum absolute value of the peak of the stack is the time lag between the arrival of the direct P-wave and the arrival of the direct S-wave.